Which cot mattress should you buy?

 You'll see the type and strength of foam referred to in a number of different ways: 'highly resilient', 'dent resistant', 'combustion modified'.
 You could also see a CMHR (combustion modified high resilient) foam number quoted.
 In theory, the higher the number, the firmer the mattress support is supposed to be.

 - Can provide good support and resistance to denting.

 - Foam is usually the lightest of the three main mattress types, so will be easy for you to move or turn over.

 - Some parents don't like the idea of the basic, all PVC-covered mattress because of concerns about clamminess.

 - Foam mattresses with ventilation holes (designed to help keep your baby cool) can be more effort to keep clean if your baby is a dribbler or is often sick, because residue can gather in the holes and mesh.

 - Bear in mind that thin foam, in particular, can lose its shape and dent easily.

 A simple spring mattress is made of springs secured into a rigid frame.
 These are then surrounded by layers of foam and fabric.

-Pocket spring mattresses are the most expensive type of cot mattress.
+Pocket-spring mattresses are the most expensive type.
 These are made of coiled springs, each sewn into their own individual pocket.

 Spring cot mattresses often have a cotton cover on one side and wipe-clean material on the other side.